 In a time where focus is often on making statements, positioning, “winning” debates, and on linear forms of argumentation, especially in online comment sections, the workshops and sound installation calls for a listening that is non- linear and fragmented, with space for silences, intimacies and sensuousness; a proposed emphasis on listening as a key element for dialogue, understanding and inspiration for social change.
-In other words, Morten Poulsen explores the potentials in social acoustics (B. LaBelle); acoustics which are not only about the physical conditions that shape sound reflections, but also about the social conditions that contribute to feelings of belonging, of being heard, and which affect how we express ourselves in complex conversations.

 The exhibition is supported by the Danish Arts Foundation and Østerbropuljen.